tom472/mediabox/README.md

 ---

 **Thanks go out to:**

+[@kspillane](https://github.com/kspillane) - Jumped right in and is providing helpful commits / PRs

 [@mnkhouri](https://github.com/mnkhouri) - provided a large amount of code clean-up as well as a PR for Mac Support - Not adding the Mac support (yet) but a lot of the code clean-up has been merged in.